freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 **What are Guide articles?**

-The Guide articles aim to be short articles to get you started and familiar with these concepts before going on to read more in-depth material.
+Guide articles help you get a quick understanding of a technology concept.
+These are short, plain-English explanations that you can read before going on to more in-depth resources.

-Guide articles can be an explanation of a syntax, design pattern, what aria labels are for, or something like what the numbers mean in the top right-hand corner of your screen when at [freecodecamp.org](https://freecodecamp.org).

 You can find an [example article about HTML Elements here](./client/src/pages/html/elements/index.md).

 **What can I write an article about?**

-Front-end development (adjective form with a dash) is when you are working on the front end (noun form with no dash).
-The same goes with the back end, full stack, and many other compound terms.

 We welcome your help writing these articles.
 You don't have to be an expert in a topic to write about it—this entire Guide is open source, so even if you make a mistake, another contributor will eventually correct it.

-To help, find a `stub article` on our [Guide website](https://www.freecodecamp.org/guide), write the article, then open a pull request (PR) to replace the stub with your article.
+To help, find a `stub article` on our [Guide website](https://www.freecodecamp.org/guide), write the article, then open a pull request to replace the stub with your article.
 A [pull request](https://help.github.com/articles/about-pull-requests/) is how you'll suggest changes.
 It lets others know about your changes, review them and adopt them.

 If you can't find a stub about the topic you'd like to write about, you can open a PR that creates the stub and includes your draft article.